bogdan2143/embo-theme/README.md

 - JavaScript sources are located in `src/js` and handle front‑end behaviour such as header UI and AJAX loading.
 - Theme configuration is stored in `theme.json`.

+## Plugin Dependencies

+When the theme is activated a small installer automatically downloads and activates two plugins:

+- **EmboSettings**
+- **Git Updater**

+Composer also installs these plugins during the build step so the domain workflow already has them available.

 ## Deployment

 Branches match domain names (e.g. `sity.top`).
 Pushing to such a branch runs the [`build-domains.yml`](.github/workflows/build-domains.yml) workflow which:

 - Installs Node packages from `package.json`.
-- Installs PHP dependencies from `composer.json` and preloads plugins.
+- Installs PHP dependencies from `composer.json` and preloads plugins (`EmboSettings` and `Git Updater`).
 - Runs `vendor/bin/phpcs` with `phpcs.xml` to check WordPress standards.
 - Builds assets using Webpack defined in `webpack.config.js`.
 - Injects `GitHub Theme URI` and the branch name into `style.css`.
 - Pushes the change back to the branch.
 Accept the auto-generated commit through a pull request so maintainers can review the overwritten lines.

+## Theme Updates

+The build script sets the repository URL and branch in `style.css`.
+Increase the `Version` value and push changes whenever a release is ready.
+Afterwards open **Git Updater** in the WordPress admin and press **Check Again** to install the new version.

 ## IDE Setup